-Hurricane Milton is headed toward landfall on the west coast of Florida Wednesday morning, after suddenly growing into one of the most intense cyclones ever seen in the Gulf of Mexico.
+Hurricane Milton is headed toward landfall on the west coast of Florida in the early morning hours of Thursday, after suddenly growing into one of the most intense cyclones ever seen in the Gulf of Mexico.

 Widespread evacuation orders were issued in Florida coastal counties, ahead of the potential for devasting storm surges in what will be the state’s third major hurricane this season.